stefan6419846/pip-licenses-lib/README.md

   * Include the license names and distribution object inside the results.
   * Add an option to skip retrieving license and notice files for faster version-only checks.
   * Add an option to normalize returned package names.
-  * Enable support for Python < 3.8 by using the `importlib_metadata` backport.
-    * This has been changed in the meantime.
-Please use `piplicenses-lib<=0.4.1` if you need to support Python < 3.9.
   * Do not use abbreviations for naming purposes.
   * Rewrite tests to use plain *unittest* functionality.